spacegraphcats/spacegraphcats/doc/running-spacegraphcats.md

 * `conf/run twofoo build` will build the catlas
 * `conf/run twofoo clean` should remove the build targets.
+* `conf/run twofoo extract_contigs` -- get contigs for search results; see above.
+* `conf/run twofoo extract_reads` -- get reads for search results; see above.

 You can also specify `--radius <n>` to override the radius defined in the JSON config file; `--overhead <fraction>` to specify an overhead for searches; and `--experiment foo` to append a `_foo` to the search directory.)

 Last, but not least: snakemake locks the directory to make sure processes don't step on each other.
 This is important when catlases need to be built (you don't want two different `search` commands stepping on each other during the catlas building phase) but once you have built catlases you can do searches in parallel.
 To enable this add `--nolock` to the run command.

 ## Characterizing the catlas

+(The below may not be working. - CTB 7/22/2018.)

 ### Extracting high articulated bits of the cDBG